 The goal in arranging multilayer stacks in high performance PCBs is to minimize signal integrity problems like impedance, ground loops or ground bounce, or improperly routed traces.
 Routing signals on inner layers between ground planes helps suppress EMI between traces on different layers.
 Crosstalk between traces in the same layer can still be suppressed with differential routing.

 Ground planes almost never extend throughout an entire layer.
 Instead, the shape of a ground plane can be very complex.
-Even with designing a complex ground plane, the ground plane in a single layer should remain as a single conductive layer.
+Even with designing a complex ground plane, the PCB ground plane design in a single layer should remain as a single conductive layer.
 Since protecting against EMI requires judicious ground plane placement, designers must take care to ensure that routing traces in multilayer boards meets these basic design requirements.

 Ground Planes in RF Devices